marella/material-icons/README.md

 Alternatively, you may use CSS classes to display an icon.

 > **Note:** This method is not recommended as it requires a large CSS file to be imported in addition to above files.
+Also it might not work with some icons as Google hasn't updated codepoints for new icons.

 Import CSS: